-Remember the scene in the Titanic movie when Rose is now the sweet old lady (played by Gloria Stuart) and she says that a woman’s heart is a deep ocean of secrets?
+Hmm….one of the good ol’ boys.
+Remember the scene in Titanic movie when Rose is now the sweet old lady and she says that a woman’s heart is a deep ocean of secrets?
 If you are female and this resonates with you, then you probably understand why sometimes women don’t share their “Me Too” stories until much later.
 If you are female and you this doesn’t resonate, consider it a blessing.
 There are some things, related to my own “Me Too” story that I will take to my grave.
 I’m confident that doesn’t make me unique.

 They know that there are some bad people in this world who try to take children and try to harm children.
 They know that if they are ever taken they have to get away, as fast as they can, and not be taken to a second location.
 I pray that these conversations will help protect them if they ever end up in a situation without me.
-I know for sure that if I don’t talk to my girls first about tough topics, someone else will as they get older, and I want them to have the right information.
+If I don’t talk to my girls first about tough topics, someone else will as they get older.
+I want them to have the right information.
 There’s a delicate balance between age appropriate honesty and preparation and fear, but it is necessary in this world.

 There’s some point for all girls when you realize what life is starting to be like.
 You get older and boys start to notice you.
 If you’re lucky you never had to deal with the smiling “I didn’t do anything, it wasn’t me” boys in the cafeteria line touching girls butts as they are trying to get lunch.
 For those of you who didn’t know, now you know one reason why an administrator often has to monitor the cafeteria line in middle and high school.
 Hopefully you never had the “older, upstanding member of the community creeper who works with children” who you thought was incredibly nice until the one opportunity when you were alone, at barely 16 years of age, and he decided to make his move.
 And no one believes that he would do that.
 And it’s never dealt with.

 There was only so much that could be done because my friend refused to come forward.
 The changes that were supposed to be implemented were not followed, I was touched again, and I complained again.
 What a mess.
 Even now I wish I had never been a part of any of it.
 I said things I shouldn’t have said that I regret.
-I was frustrated.
-I was upset.
+I was frustrated and I was upset.
 And I had to check my niceness.
 Was this all my fault?
 Why am I so nice to people?
 Was I too nice?
 Should I have kept it to myself?
 What would have happened if I didn’t?
 Because of additional details I won’t share here, I know I did the only right option and that was to go forward to leadership.
 But that friendship suffered and I don’t know that I was able to protect her in the end.

 But when you find out a friend has already been assaulted, at work, you want help in dealing with it.
 It’s hard enough to go forward and once you do, you want someone else to take over, to bear the burden, to fix it.
 You don’t expect to be questioned and told “he’s one of the good ol’ boys.”
 One thing that had been done was rationalized and excused away, and in that moment, the light bulb went off brighter than ever.
 I got it.
 I understood why girls and women stay silent.
 To tell means you are messing up a “good ol’ boy” who couldn’t have done anything wrong.
 You are questioned as if you made it up or did something wrong yourself.
 You don’t feel better.
 Your worry doesn’t go away.
 If anything, it gets worse for a while.

 I hope anyone reading this will take my simple advice.
 Don’t stand by and let someone else suffer, or suffer yourself, if you can tell anyone else.
 Get help but be wise in who you go to first.
 Be prepared, if you can, to remove yourself from the situation physically.
 Going to work every day was incredibly stressful.
 I loved my job and I’m not saying you should let the bad guy win, but you can’t always count on the people who are supposed to protect you.
 And the bad guys, or the “good ol’ boys” are smart.
 They will gain access to you again if they want to, especially when you weren’t even on the guess list of who turned them in.

-I thank God he gave me a voice, even though using it cost me a friendship.
-I did tell her I was sorry but you have to understand what a stressful time it was.
+Thank God for my voice, even though using it cost me a friendship.
+I told her I was sorry but you have to understand what a stressful time it was.
 I made a decision and I stuck with it, and she couldn’t speak or even look at me.
 I’ll never forget trying to talk to her when I saw her down the hall and how she turned away from me.
 This was someone I had talked with every day, sometimes twice a day, and it was an awful feeling.
 I hope that she has forgiven me.
-I hope she knows that I did it because I loved her, because it was the right thing to do, and because I was scared for us both if I didn’t.
+Hopefully she knows that I did it because I loved her.
+I did it because it was the right thing to do, and because I was scared for us both if I didn’t.

-Another thing I hope that people reading will take away is that in this situation, I had known this person for years and nothing ever struck me as out of the ordinary.
+Another thing I hope that people reading will take away is that in this situation, I had known this person for years.
+Nothing ever struck me as out of the ordinary.
 The heart and the mind can change, and sin can try to creep in on anyone.
 It is so important to be able to confide in someone else when you are in trouble.
 This is why I have those conversations with my girls now.
 I also want them to know who else they can go to if they don’t want to come to me, even though I hope they will.
 I need to know I’ve done all I can to give them a lifeline, just in case I can’t keep them away from the “good ol’ boys.”